Here are a few of my favorite breakfast things:

 Optional: hot sauce and more black pepper

-Bring the water to a simmer in a 10-inch cast iron skillet* over high heat.
-Then stir in the half-and-half, grits, salt, butter, and black pepper, reduce heat to low, and cook uncovered, stirring occasionally until it starts to thicken.**
+- Bring the water to a simmer in a 10-inch cast iron skillet* over high heat.
+Then stir in the half-and-half, grits, salt, butter, and black pepper, and reduce heat to medium.
+Let it come back up to a simmer, then reduce heat to low, and cook uncovered, stirring occasionally until it starts to thicken.**

 * You don’t have to use cast iron, but cook times vary depending on the material.